google/WebFundamentals/src/content/en/updates/2017/02/navigation-preload.md

   allowing you to make the request in parallel with service worker boot-up.
 * You can distinguish preload requests from regular navigations using a header, and [serve different content](#header).
-* Navigation preload is in Canary behind a flag, and the API may change in response to developer feedback.
+* Navigation preload is in Chrome 57 Canary behind a flag, and the API may change in response to developer feedback.
-* It'll remain behind a flag in Chrome stable 57 (likely to be released in March), but you can [apply for an origin trial](#origin-trial) to test it with real users.
+* It'll remain behind a flag in Chrome 57 stable (likely to be released in March), but you can [apply for an origin trial](#origin-trial) to test it with real users.